-We are proud to release an updates version of our Web Security Standard Template TSS-WEB in both Englisch and German.
+We are proud to release an updates version of our web security standard template TSS-WEB in both English and German language.

 Besides a few smaller fixes and changes, we modified a number of sections and updated many requirements (e.g. service security) and integrated coverage for OWASP Top Ten 2017 and ISO27002.
 Details about the changes can be found in the changelog.

 The content is released under the Creative Common license and can hence be used or changed for free by organizations.

 We at Secodis have developed extensive practical know-how in this field, especially for the Java stack and for various Web frameworks.
 If you need sound requirements or guidelines we do not start in a “green-field” but can use our existing security guidelines as a comprehensive foundation for your customization.
 This approach is not only cost effective but ensures a high quality of your requirements as well.

 Since many customers prefer to build their guidelines within Atlassian Confluence, we now provide our guidelines and threat catalog as an export for Atlassian Confluence as well.
 Integration into SharePoint (via SharePoint Connector) is possible as well.